Zizaco/confide/README.md

 Feel free to add more fields to your table and to the validation array.
 Then you should build your own sign-up form with the additional fields.

+NOTE: If you add fields to your validation rules into your model like above, do not forget you have to add those fields to the UserController store function also.
+If you forget this, the form will always return with an error.
+Example: $user->terms = Input::get('terms');

 #### Passing additional information to the make methods

 If you want to pass additional parameters to the forms, you can use an alternate syntax to achieve this.